dentsads/magic-mirror-photobooth/README.md

   * automatically loads the magic-mirror frontend URL
   * disables the session crashed popups
   * disables the "Tranlate UI" feature
+* add current user to docker group
+* install electron frontend app .deb file
+* add udev rules in order to map the touchframe to the right output screen when the USB is plugged in

 # Create photo gallery code brochure